SupaxInc/data-structure-and-algorithms/README.md

     **Unique uses:**

     - Using a hash map to map old nodes to new nodes to create a deep copy of a graph

+## 695 - Max Area of Island

+**Intuition:** Find the largest connected area of '1's in a grid using traversal techniques like DFS or BFS.

+- Solutions

+    **Optimized Approach:** Use DFS or BFS

+    - Time Complexity: O(m * n)
+    - Space Complexity: O(1)

+    **Solution:** Use DFS to explore and mark visited islands in a grid, accumulating area for each and tracking the maximum area found.

 # Dynamic Programming